openstack-security/openstack-security.github.io/_posts/2016-09-22-maturing-the-security-project.markdown

 author: "hyakuhei @ IBM Cloud"
 ---

-Once in each release cycle project teams within the OpenStack big-tent are required to elect a Project Technical Lead.
-This process starts with nominations where any qualified active contributor is welcome to submit a nomination.
+This blog article is intended to address the recent discussions on the openstack-dev mailing list, following the suggestion by Thierry on behalf of the TC that the OpenStack Security Project "should be removed from the Big Tent" because the security team failed to nominate and elect a project ream lead (PTL) for the next release cycle.
+This process is required for all active project teams and is seen by the TC as a failure in community engagement that the OSSP has missed this deadline, again.

 Back in the early days of the Security Project being in the big tent I missed the election deadline for my nomination.
 Pure oversight on my part, I was new to the role of PTL having been grandfathered in from the working group and I simply didn't realise what was required for elections.

-If missing a nomination once is bad, missing the most recent nomination window must be very bad and I can completely understand the questions that this has raised around the level of engagement we have in the community, after all, emails were sent on -dev to highlight the closing nomination window, I even received them as you can see below (It's the one on the 19th)...
+'Missing a nomination once is bad, so missing the most recent nomination window is obviously very bad and raises questions over the level of engagement we have in the community, particularly as everyone in the OSSP also missed the email sent to highlight the closing nomination window (Its the one on the 19th)...

 ![PTL election reminder](../assets/SecurityMail.png)